tanoshim/grpc-message-proxy/readme.md

 # Potential Enhancement
 - Auto-code-generation.
-In order to omit sevral steps in "How to Add a New Protobuf Class"
+In order to omit steps in "How to Add a New Protobuf Class"
 - Multithreading/Thread safe